AlibabaCloudDocs/elasticsearch/intl.en-US/Beats Data Shippers/Collect the logs of an ACK cluster.md

 # Collect the logs of an ACK cluster

 Alibaba Cloud Filebeat can be used to collect the logs of Container Service for Kubernetes \(ACK\) clusters and send the collected logs to Alibaba Cloud Elasticsearch for analysis and presentation.
 This topic describes how to configure Filebeat to collect the logs of an ACK cluster.
+It also provides information about the containers of Filebeat.

 -   An Alibaba Cloud Elasticsearch cluster is created.

-    For more information, see [Create a cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 1: Create a cluster/Create a cluster.md).
+    For more information, see [Create a cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 1: Create a cluster/Create a cluster.md) or [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Manage clusters/Create an Alibaba Cloud Elasticsearch cluster.md).

--   A prefix is customized for the names of indexes created based on the Auto Indexing feature.
+-   A prefix is customized for the names of indexes created by using the Auto Indexing feature.

     To avoid a conflict between the alias of the index that is generated during a rollover and the index name, we recommend that you customize the filebeat-\* prefix for index names.
 You can specify **+.\*,+filebeat-\*,-\*** in the filebeat-\* field.
 For more information, see [Configure the YML file](/intl.en-US/Elasticsearch Instances Management/Elasticsearch cluster configuration/Configure the YML file.md).